 Dry Dock 1 is one of the first two naval dry docks in the United States, and is a significant landmark in American civil engineering.
 It was designated as a National Historic Landmark by the Secretary of the Interior in 1966.

-Constitution will be entering Charlestown Navy Yard's Dry Dock One in May 2015.
-Work is estimated to last through fall of 2017, at which time she will be re-floated and returned to her regular pier in the Charlestown Navy Yard.
+Constitution entered Charlestown Navy Yard's Dry Dock 1 in May 2015.
+Work lasted through this summer (2017), and she will be re-floated and returned to her regular pier in the Navy Yard on the night of July 23, 2017.

-This will be the first time in 20 years that Constitution has been out of the water.
+It was the first time in 20 years that Constitution was out of the water.

 For more than 217 years, America's Ship of State, USS Constitution, has been a symbol of the country's fighting spirit.
 More than 500,000 visitors tour the ship every year and learn about Navy history.
 Previous commanding officers have said the ship actually "speaks".
 Welcome to All Hands Magazine's Old Ironsides feature presentation, where USS Constitution will speak to you.